 Samantha Scully (Laura Anderson), Bill Moseley (Ricky Caldwell), Richard Beymer (Dr Newbury), Eric Da Re (Chris Anderson), Laura Herring [Harring] (Jerri), Robert Culp (Lieutenant Connelly), Elizabeth Hoffman (Granny Anderson), Isabel Cooley (Hospital Receptionist)

-The surprise about Silent Night, Deadly Night III; You Better Watch Out! is the fact that all involved take a film that in every other respect is something completely ridiculous and play it in straight face.
+The surprise about Silent Night, Deadly Night III: You Better Watch Out! is that all involved take a film that in every other respect is something completely ridiculous and play it in straight face.
 The central premise involves the killer from the previous film revived from a coma via miraculous handwave medical techniques that have something to do with a blind girl sharing dreams.
 This leads to an Eyes of Laura Mars (1978)-type set-up where the two develop a psychic link.
-Thereafter the killer stumbles around like a Frankenstein monster accompanied by the absurd effect of him wearing a glass dome on his head through which his exposed brain is seen sloshing around in red liquid.
+Thereafter the killer stumbles around like a Frankenstein monster, accompanied by the absurd effect of him wearing a glass dome on his head through which his exposed brain is seen sloshing around in red liquid.
 You would normally expect the cast and director to tip their hand that they regard the goings-on as beneath them but the film oddly does not.

 Monte Hellman gets into the spirit of everything.
 The most entertaining set-up is the scene where the killer attacks a gas station attendant and then leaves their severed head on the desk of the booth talking into a phone receiver.
 There is the absurdity of the scene where the killer smashes their hands through the panel of the front door to grab Laura Herring and instead of actually doing anything, Eric Da Re stands going “Holy Shit” before running and grabbing a kitchen knife and trying to stab the killer’s wrist, while Samantha Scully stands about shaking her head “He won’t be stopped.”